 Throw Out Your Wire Hangers

 Wire hangers may be cheap, but they are one of the worst things you can use to hang your clothes because the thin wire causes more stress than is necessary to the garments, causing them to tear, lose their shape and generally become old and worn before their time.
-Switch to plastic or wooden hangers and trust me, you will notice an immediate difference in the quality of your clothes.
+Switch to wooden hangers and trust me, you will notice an immediate difference in the quality of your clothes.